CensoredUsername/dynasm-rs/doc/tutorial.md

 Furthermore, the `DynasmApi` and `DynasmLabelApi` traits are loaded.
 These traits defines the interfaces used by the `dynasm!` procedural macro to produce assembled code.

 ```
-let mut ops = dynasmrt::Assembler::new();
+let mut ops = dynasmrt::x64::Assembler::new();
 ```
-Of course, the machine code that will be generated will need to live somewhere. `dynasmrt::Assembler` is a struct that implements the `DynasmApi` and `DynasmLabelApi` traits, provides storage for the generated machine code, handles memory permissions and provides various utilities for dynamically assembling code.
+Of course, the machine code that will be generated will need to live somewhere. `dynasmrt::x64::Assembler` is a struct that implements the `DynasmApi` and `DynasmLabelApi` traits, provides storage for the generated machine code, handles memory permissions and provides various utilities for dynamically assembling code.
 It even allows assembling code in one thread while several other threads execute said code.
 For this example though, we will use it in the most simple use case, just assembling everything in advance and then executing it.

 ```
 dynasm!(ops